Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 Our definition: Up to £300 will get you a tent of almost any size, so we base this category on the prices respondents told us they paid.
 As a result, it also includes any special offers at the time of purchase.

-Quechua regains the top spot again this year in the budget tent category, after a couple of years in runner-up position.
-Its satisfaction rating of 93% matches the winning score of several of our previous surveys.
+Quechua regained the top spot again in the budget tent category, after a couple of years in runner-up position.
+Its satisfaction rating of 93% matched the winning score of several of our previous surveys.
+Coleman was runner up, with a 90% score.

 2022 Tent Owner Satisfaction Awards update